Deployment

 3. Click New repository secret

-4. Set Name to: CARPATHIAN_API_KEY
+4. Name: CARPATHIAN_API_KEY

 6. Click Add secret

-Step 4: Create GitHub Actions Workflow
+Step 4: Create the Workflow

 name: Deploy to Carpathian